 EPR Properties (EPR) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the real estate investment trust had gained 9.85% over the past month.
-This has outpaced the Finance sector's loss of 3.28% and the S&P 500's loss of 2.45% in that time.
+Prior to today's trading, shares of the real estate investment trust had gained 10.84% over the past month.
+This has outpaced the Finance sector's loss of 0.17% and the S&P 500's gain of 0.88% in that time.

-EPR Properties will be looking to display strength as it nears its next earnings release.
-On that day, EPR Properties is projected to report earnings of $1.04 per share, which would represent year-over-year growth of 100%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $134.16 million, up 30.75% from the year-ago period.
+Wall Street will be looking for positivity from EPR Properties as it approaches its next earnings report date.
+The company is expected to report EPS of $1.07, up 105.77% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $135.58 million, up 32.13% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for EPR Properties.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for EPR Properties.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.76% higher.
-EPR Properties currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 8.43% higher.
+EPR Properties is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that EPR Properties has a Forward P/E ratio of 11.87 right now.
-Its industry sports an average Forward P/E of 15.45, so we one might conclude that EPR Properties is trading at a discount comparatively.
+In terms of valuation, EPR Properties is currently trading at a Forward P/E ratio of 11.49.
+This valuation marks a discount compared to its industry's average Forward P/E of 15.66.

-It is also worth noting that EPR currently has a PEG ratio of 1.19.
+We can also see that EPR currently has a PEG ratio of 1.15.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The REIT and Equity Trust - Retail was holding an average PEG ratio of 2.21 at yesterday's closing price.
+REIT and Equity Trust - Retail stocks are, on average, holding a PEG ratio of 2.21 based on yesterday's closing prices.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 96, which puts it in the top 38% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.